denoland/docs/runtime/manual/node/migrate.md

 ```

 This will lint all files in your project.
 When the linter detects a problem, it
-will show it in your editor and in the terminal output.
+will show the line in your editor and in the terminal output.
 An example of what that
 might look like:

 ```sh